bjango/Greyprint/Help/Help.md

 ### Templates

-The Greyprint templates contain many 16×16, 24×24, 32×32, and 48×48 pixel single-origin organic, artisanally crafted pure white icon zones.
+The Greyprint templates contain many 16×16, 24×24, 32×32, and 48×48 icon zones.
 These icon zones can be filled with your hopes and dreams.
 They can be filled with your wildest desires.

-Just kidding, they’re just normal white boxes.
-Lots and lots of white boxes.
-The same white boxes you could draw yourself in a few minutes.
+Lots and lots of boxes.
+The same boxes you could draw yourself in a few minutes.
 But, the point is, now you don’t have to.
 Now can you just fire up the Greyprint templates and be working in seconds.

 ### Styles